jimhigson/oboe.js/writing/main/3_Background.md

 conceptualisation of the response as a one-time event with no accommodation offered for progressively delivered data.

-Currently, the XHR2 standardisation process is at Working Draft stage.
-Given streaming ambitions, of greatest interest is the progress event:
+The followup standard, XHR2 is now at Working Draft stage.
+Given ambitions to build a streaming REST client, of greatest interest is the progress event:

 > While the download is progressing, queue a task to fire a progress
 > event named progress about every 50ms or for every byte received,
 > whichever is least frequent. [@xhr2progress]

-Currently only legacy browsers do not support this event.
+Presently this event is supported by all but legacy browsers.

 The historic lack of streaming allowed by XHR stands incongruously with the browser as a platform which has long used streaming to precipitate